prp-e/ai-learning/README.md

 * [Prediction](./Prediction) - Prediction of body weight using brain weight.
 * [ErrorCalculation](./ErrorCalculation) - Calculation of dataset error and prediction error.
+* [Neural Netowrk](./neural-network) - A simple neural network implemented using numpy